puppetlabs-toy-chest/puppetlabs-package_updates/README.md

 ## Module Description

-This module provides a [Puppet Face](https://puppetlabs.com/puppet-faces-faq) to query available package updates from all package providers available on the system.
+This is a proof-of-concept module  that provides a [Puppet Face](https://puppetlabs.com/puppet-faces-faq) to query available package updates from all package providers available on the system.
 The Face is able to query from over 12 package managers out of the box and more can be added by downloading modules from the Forge that include additional package providers, such as the